gvwilson/sensibleadventures/shapers/shapers.md

-# Shapers
+# Shapers and Bots

-Shapers is a fantasy role-playing game for children aged 8-80.
+*Shapers and Bots* is a fantasy role-playing game for children aged 8-80.
-It is inspired by my fond memories of *Dungeons & Dragons*, *Avatar: The Last Airbender*, countless stories of talking animals, and my daughter.
+It is inspired by *Dungeons & Dragons*,
+*Avatar: The Last Airbender*,
+countless stories of talking animals, and my daughter.

+## Background

+Thousands of years ago,
+the Makers mixed their DNA with those of animals to create dozens of new species---and then vanished, leaving behind a world full of marvels.
+Among these are the bots:
+thinking machines that were originally built for all manner of purposes, but which are now their own masters.

+In *Shapers and Bots*,
+you can play the part of a young half-animal adventurer, or of a small bot that has recently become conscious and is trying to find its place in the world.
+You may choose to be a hero, a rogue, or an outright villain, and to travel alone or with companions.
+Your choices will determine how the game unfolds and whether the world is saved from an insidious peril: the last of the Makers, woken from their long sleep and determined to once again rule a world that is no longer theirs.

-## Characters
+## Living Characters

-1. Every character has three scores:
+1. Every living character has three scores:

    * **Size**: how large are you?